k78ma/quartz/content/3A/MTE 325/Detached DMA.md

 This ==requires twice as many bus cycles as the integrated version of the transfer, but no hardware changes to device interfaces.==

 > [!note] Why bother if the number of cycles is the same?
 > Each DMA cycle requires 2 bus cycles, a read and a write.
-This is the same amount of cycles that are required for the data transfer portion of the [[Program Controlled Input and Output|programmed controlled I/O]] (CPU driven case).
+This is the same amount of cycles that are required for the data transfer portion of the [[Program Controlled Input and Output|programmed controlled input and output]] (CPU driven case).
 So why bother with using a detached DMA at all?
 >
 > While the number of transfers has not been reduced, there are still significant savings from the CPU perspective as it no longer needs to be involved with the transfers.